Things to Do in Watchet, Somerset: Best Attractions, Walks & One-Day Guide

 Doniford Farm Park

 1.5 miles east of Watchet is Doniford Farm Park.
 This family-run business is open seven days a week and is an excellent place for families to enjoy rural Somerset.
-The entrance is free to explore the farm park and look at the animals.
+Entry is free to explore the farm park and see the animals.

 Pebbles Tavern – A little quirky, a whole lot friendly.
-You’l find a good selection of drinkgs and often live music available too.
+You’ll find a good selection of drinks and often live music available too.

 The Spice Merchant – Serving Indian, Asian, Balti, and Bangladeshi cuisine.